Understanding SCEC and the role of SCEC Approved Locksmiths

 ASIO-T4 provides an ongoing specific advisory service for Government clients, on how best to protect their people, information, and physical assets.
 This advice is tailored to address individual and specific requirements.

-SL4 – High Risk – Attackers are expected to have a professional level of ability to resource and implement a physical/technical attack in detail.
+SL4 – High Risk – Attackers are assumed to be highly professional, with the ability to resource and implement a physical/technical attack in detail.
 Attackers will have a high level of expertise and will be equipped with specialist tools and equipment.
 Products classified at this level will offer substantial resistance against a large range of specialist attack methods for extended periods.

 SL3 – Medium Risk – Attackers are expected to be highly capable of using a comprehensive range of non-specialist tools and equipment at their disposal.
 Products classified at this level will offer moderate resistance to a range of specialist attack methods for reasonable periods.